1969 United States Grand Prix: Summary

 As they had many times during the season, Rindt and Stewart quickly separated themselves from the rest of the field.
 On lap 12, Rindt slid wide and allowed Stewart through.
 The Matra's engine was not running at full strength, however, and it was all Stewart could do to hold off the Austrian, who was bobbing and weaving on both sides, trying to get by.
 Rindt finally got past on the straight on lap 21, and eventually, the Scot began to fall back.

 On lap 33, Stewart's car emitted a puff of smoke, and the next time around, he coasted down the pit lane with no oil pressure.
 Rindt now led a group of three Brabhams, with Courage ahead of the two works entries of Ickx and Brabham, by 37 seconds.
 On lap 62, Brabham got by Ickx and began hounding Courage.
 Several times, the Australian managed to pull alongside, but could not complete the pass.
 Ickx dropped out of the three-way fight on lap 78 when he suddenly lost oil pressure and pulled to the side of the track.

-Rindt was content to maintain his cushion over Courage and Brabham, and tried not to think about all the times he had led before and not won.
+Rindt was content to maintain his cushion over Courage and Brabham.
 On lap 88, Hill spun off the track on a patch of oil and stalled.
 He unfastened his straps, got out of the car and push-started it, but could not refasten his belts alone.
-His off-track excursion had apparently punctured a rear tire, and he signaled the pit to get ready to change it.
+His off-track excursion had apparently punctured a rear tire, and he signalled the pit to get ready to change it.
 Before he made it back around, however, the tire exploded at the end of the straight and sent the Lotus cartwheeling into an embankment.
 Hill was thrown from the car and suffered broken bones in both legs.
 Later, at the hospital, he was asked by team members if he had a message to pass along to his wife.
 Hill replied, "Just tell her that I won't be dancing for two weeks."
 Hill's accident was witnessed by two fifteen-year-old boys from nearby Montrose, Pennsylvania, John Moore and Kevin Hibbard.
 Their eyewitness account stated that "It looked like the crash was unsurvivable.
 We thought he had definitely been killed."

 Brabham had to break off his pursuit of Courage when his engine began sputtering for lack of fuel, and he was forced to pit on lap 93, allowing Surtees to get through into third place.
-Rindt crossed the line 46 seconds ahead of Courage with his long-awaited and well-deserved first win.
+Rindt crossed the line 46 seconds ahead of Courage with his long-awaited first win.
 He said, "It is just that the car held together for once, but this one makes up for all the others I have lost."
 Once again, the American race offered a record purse, and the total of $206,000 included $50,000 for the winner.